 We are constantly advising customers who are seeking to increase their sales, and we can employ a whole range of aesthetic ‘tricks’ to make your product stand out from the crowd.

-Metallic substrates have become popular recently and are quickly growing.
+Metallic substrates have become popular and demand is quickly growing.
 A silver paper can be overprinted with yellow for example, to produce a shiny gold effect.

 Metallic foils can also be used in areas where a very bright, shiny effect is used to catch the eye.